Gravity Wiz

 Parsing Merge Tags for “Redirect” Confirmation Type

-GP Post Content Merge Tags supports all post types out of the box; however, Gravity Forms does not support selecting a post from a custom post type via the Confirmation UI.
-To activate Post Content Merge Tags for other post types, you will need to do the following.
+Post Content Merge Tags supports all post types out of the box; however, Gravity Forms does not support selecting a post from a custom post type via the Confirmation UI.
+To activate Post Content Merge Tags for other post types, select Redirect for Your Confirmation Type and append eid Parameter to the Query String.

 The merge tag button makes inserting merge tags in your post content so much easier.
 To activate for custom post types, you will need to append a “form_id” parameter to the query string of the edit page with your desired form ID.
 Once the button has been activated for a post, it will always be available for that post.